anchetaWern/yellowpill/README.md

 - Ability to choose whether to use ```AND``` or ```OR``` on ```WHERE``` clause
 - ```ORDER BY``` and ```GROUP BY```
 - Adding of Indexes to fields
+- When adding foreign keys and primary keyts the tool tip and indicator should be automatically generated
 - ```WHERE JOIN``` should utilize the fields selected for join queries
 - Add MySQL functions: